RodZill4/material-maker/material_maker/doc/node_simple_text.rst

 * Font (both TTF and OTF formats are supported)

-* Font size

-* X and Y coordinates of the location of the text in the generated image

 * Text color

 * Background color

+* Font size

+* The (extra, can be negative) line spacing, if there are multiple lines

+* horizontal alignment(left, right or center) of the text

 * Whether the text is centered

+* X and Y coordinates of the location of the text in the generated image

 Notes
 +++++